 On April 1, 2021, contemporaneously with the Series A Private Placement (see below), the Company underwent a corporate reorganization.
 As part of the reorganization, the Company acquired the Aspen Scrubgrass Participant, LLC ("Aspen") interest using 200,000 shares of newly issued Series A Preferred Stock in Stronghold Digital Mining Inc. and \$2.0 million in cash from proceeds from the Series A Private Placement.
 Pursuant to the Reorganization, Q Power, LLC contributed all of its ownership interests in EIF Scrubgrass, LLC, Falcon Power, LLC and Stronghold Digital Mining LLC to Stronghold Digital Mining Holdings, LLC in exchange for 9,400,000 Stronghold LLC Units, Stronghold Digital Mining, Inc. contributed cash (using the remaining proceeds from the Series A Private Placement, net of fees, expenses and amounts paid to Aspen), 9,400,000 shares of Class V common stock of Stronghold Digital Mining, Inc. and the Aspen Interest to Stronghold Digital Mining Holdings, LLC in exchange for 3,600,000 preferred units of Stronghold Digital Mining Holdings, LLC, and Stronghold Digital Mining Holdings, LLC immediately thereafter distributed the 9,400,000 shares of Class V common stock to Q Power, LLC.
-In addition, effective as of April 1, 2021, Stronghold Digital Mining, Inc. acquired 5,000 Stronghold Digital Mining Holdings, LLC Units held by Q Power, LLC (along with an equal number of shares of Class V common stock) in exchange for 5,000 newly issued shares of Class A common stock retained 9,395,000 Stronghold Digital Mining Holdings, LLC Units, 5,000 shares of Class A common stock of Stronghold Digital Mining Inc., and 9,395,000 shares of Class V common stock of Stronghold Digital Mining, Inc., effectively giving Q Power, LLC approximately 72% of the voting power of Stronghold Digital Mining, Inc. and approximately 72% of the economic interest in Stronghold Digital Mining Holdings, LLC, (b) Stronghold Digital Mining, Inc. acquired 3,600,000 preferred units of Stronghold Digital Mining Holdings LLC and 5,000 Stronghold Digital Mining Holdings, LLC Units, effectively giving Stronghold Digital Mining, Inc. approximately 28% of the economic interest in Stronghold Digital Mining Holdings, LLC, (c) Stronghold Digital Mining, Inc. became the sole managing member of Stronghold Digital Mining Holdings, LLC and is responsible for all operational, management and administrative decisions relating to Stronghold Digital Mining Holdings LLC's business and will consolidate financial results of Stronghold Digital Mining Holdings, LLC and its subsidiaries, (d) Stronghold Digital Mining, Inc. became a holding company whose only material asset consists of membership interests in Stronghold Digital Mining Holdings LLC, and (e) Stronghold Digital Mining Holdings, LLC directly or indirectly owns all of the outstanding equity interests in the subsidiaries through which we operate our assets, including Scrubgrass Reclamation Company, L.P. and Stronghold Digital Mining LLC.
+In addition, effective as of April 1, 2021, Stronghold Digital Mining, Inc. acquired 5,000 Stronghold Digital Mining Holdings, LLC Units held by Q Power, LLC (along with an equal number of shares of Class V common stock) in exchange for 5,000 newly issued shares of Class A common stock.

+As a result of the reorganization, the acquisition of the Aspen Interest and the acquisition of Stronghold Digital Mining Holdings, LLC Units by Stronghold Digital Mining, Inc. discussed above, (a) Q Power, LLC acquired and retained 9,395,000 Stronghold Digital Mining Holdings, LLC Units, 5,000 shares of Class A common stock of Stronghold Digital Mining Inc., and 9,395,000 shares of Class V common stock of Stronghold Digital Mining, Inc., effectively giving Q Power, LLC approximately 72% of the voting power of Stronghold Digital Mining, Inc. and approximately 72% of the economic interest in Stronghold Digital Mining Holdings, LLC, (b) Stronghold Digital Mining, Inc. acquired 3,600,000 preferred units of Stronghold Digital Mining Holdings, LLC and 5,000 Stronghold Digital Mining Holdings, LLC Units, effectively giving Stronghold Digital Mining, Inc. approximately 28% of the economic interest in Stronghold Digital Mining Holdings, LLC, (c) Stronghold Digital Mining, Inc. became the sole managing member of Stronghold Digital Mining Holdings, LLC and its responsible for all operational, management and administrative decisions relating to Stronghold Digital Mining Holdings LLC's business and will consolidate financial results of Stronghold Digital Mining Holdings, LLC and its subsidiaries, (d) Stronghold Digital Mining, Inc. became a holding company whose only material asset consists of membership interests in Stronghold Digital Mining Holdings LLC, and (e) Stronghold Digital Mining Holdings, LLC directly or indirectly owns all of the outstanding equity interests in the subsidiaries through which we operate our assets, including Scrubgrass Reclamation Company, L.P. and Stronghold Digital Mining LLC.